-Executive Orders 12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, environmental, public health and safety benefits, distributive impacts, and equity).
-Executive Order (E.O.)
+Executive Orders (E.O.)
+12866 and 13563 direct agencies to assess all costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits (including potential economic, Start Printed Page 2432environmental, public health and safety effects, distributive impacts, and equity).
+E.O.
 13563 emphasizes the importance of quantifying both costs and benefits, of reducing costs, of harmonizing rules, and of promoting flexibility.
-This proposed rule has been designated as a “non-significant” regulatory action under section 3(f) of E.O.
+This final rule has been designated as a “non-significant” regulatory action under section 3(f) of E.O.
 12866.
-Accordingly, the rule has not been reviewed by the Office of Management and Budget (OMB) under E.O.
+Accordingly, the rule has not been reviewed by the Office of Management and Budget under E.O.
 12866.

-Expected Cost Savings and Benefits Associated With the Proposed Rule
+Expected Cost Savings and Benefits Associated With the Final Rule

-This proposed rule is expected to reduce swine slaughter labor costs by approximately $11.81 million annually.
-These savings are due to industry's practice of dedicating labor pre-incision, solely to comply with 310.11.
-Under the proposed rule, this labor would no longer be needed because the work can be accomplished by existing labor located post-incision.
-FSIS's labor cost savings estimate assumes that the labor affected by the proposed rule is equivalent to that in the Bureau of Labor Statistics' (BLS's) slaughtering and meat-packing occupational category, for which the industry annual wage is $27,140.
+This final rule is expected to reduce swine slaughter labor costs by approximately $11.81 million annually.
+These savings are due to industry's practice of dedicating labor pre-incision, solely to comply with 9 CFR 310.11.
+Under the final rule, this labor will no longer be needed because the work can be accomplished by existing labor located post-incision.
+FSIS's labor cost savings estimate assumes that the labor affected by the final rule is equivalent to that in the Bureau of Labor Statistics' (BLS's) slaughtering and meat-packing occupational category, for which the industry annual wage is $27,140.

-The Agency seeks comment on this assumption.
+The Agency sought, but did not receive, comment on this assumption.
 Applying a benefits-and-overhead factor of 2 brings this occupation's total annual labor costs per position to $54,280 ($27,140 × 2).